munificent/journal/asset/post/2015-09-07-what-the-hero-sees.md

 shadow is contained.
 If it is, we don't bother calling `add()`.

 There's another simple optimization we can do.
-If we get to the point where the shadow line is a single segment from 0 to 1&mdash;in other words, the whole line is in shadow&mdash;then we can skip all of the projection calculation, updating, etc. Every tile will be hidden after that.
+If we get to the point where the shadow line is a single segment from 0 to 1 -- in other words, the whole line is in shadow -- then we can skip all of the projection calculation, updating, etc.
+Every tile will be hidden after that.
 Here's how we detect that:

 ```dart
 class ShadowLine {